Welcome to the Office of Fellowships!

 The Office of Fellowships is directed by Dr Donald Sparks.
 He may be reached at 843.953.5159 or

 .
-Dr Sparks welcomes your queries by telephone, by email, or best of all in person (Bond Hall, Rom 370U).
-His office hours for Spring 2013 are Tuesday 9.30-2.00 or by appointment.
+Dr Sparks welcomes your queries by telephone, by email, or best of all in person (Bond Hall, Room 370U).
+His office hours are Tuesday 9.30-2.00 or by appointment.